-Let’s start from the most outstanding place in Lithuania- a UNESCO-listed natural wonder called Curonian Spit (Kuršių Nerija in Lithuanian).
-It is like a desert of Lithuania half of which is covered in forests.
+Let’s start with my absolute favorite and the most beautiful natural must-visit place in Lithuania- a UNESCO-listed natural wonder called Curonian Spit (Kuršių Nerija in Lithuanian).
+It is like the desert of Lithuania half of which is covered in forests.

 What is Curonian Spit exactly?